nathan-i-martin/react-ui-breakpoints/README.md

     );
 }
 ```
 The component above is what we like to call a *dynamic component*.
 Instead of directly returning JSX (or returning a render() method which returns JSX.)
-We hold multiple *view components* and then dynamically return then as the breakpoints are met!
+We hold multiple *views* and then dynamically return then as the breakpoints are met!

 Let's also review a version which has state:
 ```typescript